jasonpaulso/exceptional-realty/README.md

 # Description

-This is an example site for the intor to frontend web development course at the Flatiron School.
+This is an example site for the intro to frontend web development course (Learn Verified) at the Flatiron School.

 #Contact